 The Incidental Music for Doctor Who went through an interesting evolution.
 In the 1960s the programme was still trying to find its feet.
 It was created by the BBC Drama department but clearly aimed at a family audience, with an educational remit intending to alternate between historical stories and stories set in the future.
 The popularity of the science fiction stories and the monsters in particular meant that the historical stories gradually became less frequent, and the monster era was in full swing when the second Doctor Patrick Troughton joined the show in 1966.
 This element of finding a direction also impacted the incidental music and a number of composers were involved bringing a range of different ideas to the show.
 For obvious reasons, the historical stories were more likely to have acoustic scores and those set in the future were more likely to have electronic scores, but there were exceptions to this rule.

-Indeed it was something of an experimental era and this was the period when some highly accomplished composers worked on the show for one or more stories: including Stanley Myers, Geoffrey Burgon, Tristram Cary and Richard Rodney Bennett.
+Indeed it was something of an experimental era and this was the period when some highly accomplished composers worked on the show for one or more stories: including Stanley Myers, Geoffrey Burgon, Tristram Cary, Francis Chagrin and Richard Rodney Bennett.
 The music budget was generally very small, and if new music was recorded then at best only a small group of musicians could be employed.
 Several stories were made where all the background music was provided by stock music.
 Other stories were scored entirely by electronic music, giving them a particular feel of alienness e.g. Tristram Cary's score for "The Daleks" in 1963/64 which is comparable to the totally electronic score for the film "Forbidden Planet" in 1956.

 Towards the end of the 1960s Doctor Who became firmly established in the television schedules, and the programme entered a period of relative stability.
 Although the use of stock music continued for some stories, the name of Dudley Simpson became more and more associated with the show.
 By the time Doctor Who burst into colour in the 1970s with Jon Pertwee as the new Doctor, Simpson had essentially been established as the house composer and he was to continue in this role for much of the 1970s including most of the Tom Baker era.
 Although Simpson wasn't a member of the BBC Radiophonic Workshop, he often worked closely with them to realise his music, and when he left the show the task of creating the incidental music again reverted to the workshop alternating between Paddy Kingsland, Peter Howell, Roger Limb, Malcolm Clarke and a few others.